Bachelor of Science in Nursing (B.S.N.)

 Undergraduate students may be eligible to take graduate courses in nursing.
 These credit hours taken by undergraduate students may be applied toward the graduate degree as long as these credits are not used toward the undergraduate degree.
 Credit hours may be applied toward the graduate degree only after the student has been admitted to and is enrolled in the graduate program.

-Students in the undergraduate program may earn clinical or research distinction through extracurricular activities.
-The Bachelor of Science in Nursing with Clinical Volunteer Distinction (BSN-CVD) acknowledges nursing students who demonstrate a dedicated commitment to enriching their nursing education with voluntary, faculty-mentored clinical activities while maintaining high academic standards.
-The goal of this experiential learning is to identify scholarly areas of interest that apply interprofessional clinical practice and may lead to future research endeavors.
-Students are strongly encouraged to consider applying for the distinction early in their UT Health SON career as the distinction may support a competitive application for graduate school and nurse residency programs.
-Requirements for achieving the distinction are outlined to ensure objective evaluation of merit for the distinction.
-The Bachelor of Science in Nursing Research Distinction recognizes the significant work undergraduate nursing students are contributing to their academic and professional careers by advancing nursing science.
-Spearheaded by the Dept. of Education funded Summer Undergraduate Nursing Research Immersion Experience (SUNRISE) program, the BSN with Research Distinction provides an added advantage to graduating BSN students in the job market and application to graduate programs.
+The Bachelor of Science in Nursing Research Distinction (BSN-RD) recognizes the significant work undergraduate nursing students are contributing to their academic and professional careers by advancing nursing science.
+The BSN with Research Distinction provides an added advantage to graduating BSN students in the job market and application to graduate programs.
 The distinction acknowledges nursing students who demonstrate a dedicated commitment to enriching their nursing education with independent research while maintaining high academic standards during nursing school.

 Internships

-The School of Nursing offers an evidence-based internship model with Methodist Healthcare System.
+The School of Nursing offers evidence-based internships with several clinical partners.
 Students in the eighth semester of the traditional and accelerated tracks are offered an opportunity to complete their academic work in conjunction with internship hours through a highly selective interview process, thus facilitating the transition to practice.
-The student completes the required hours of internship on the same unit and with the same preceptor as their academic clinicals, thus creating a seamless learning environment and streamlining orientation when they are employed by Methodist after graduation.
+Students complete the required hours of internship on the same unit and with the same preceptor as their academic clinicals, thus creating a seamless learning environment and streamlining orientation when they are employed on the unit after graduation.

 Outside Employment